jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 ---
 <a name="integrate_local_commits_in_the_web_IDE"></a>

-###Integrate local commits in the web IDE
+###Integrate local commits in the Web IDE

-When you work in the web IDE, both your local and remote repositories are hosted on the cloud.
+When you work in the Web IDE, both your local and remote repositories are hosted on the cloud.
 To view the  changes that you made in a local repository that is stored outside of Bluemix DevOps Services, you must sync to your remote repository.

 1. Click **SYNC**.
 Sync combines the fetch, rebase, and push commands.